remotion-dev/remotion/packages/docs/docs/audio.md

 While Remotion doesn't limit the range of possible playback speeds, in development mode the [`HTMLMediaElement.playbackRate`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement/playbackRate) API is used which throws errors on extreme values.
 At the time of writing, Google Chrome throws an exception if the playback rate is below `0.0625` or above `16`.

+### `muted`

+_Available from v2.0_

+The `muted` prop will be respected.
+It will lead to no audio being played while still keeping the audio tag mounted.
+It's value may change over time, for example to only mute a certain section of the audio

 ## See also

 - [Source code for this component](https://github.com/remotion-dev/remotion/blob/main/packages/core/src/audio/Audio.tsx)